jfilak/sapcli/doc/configuration.md

 - `SAP_PASSWORD` : default value for the command line parameter --password
 - `SAP_SSL_SERVER_CERT` : path to the public unencrypted server SSL certificate
 - `SAP_SSL_VERIFY` : if "no", SSL server certificate is no validated - this works only when SAP_SSL_SERVER_CERT is not configured
+- `SAP_CORRNR` : if a sapcli command accepts parameter '--corrnr', you can provide default value via this environment variable